tty-pt/scripts/README.md

 ## minimizer
 This property can be used to specify the minimizer.
 It can be "swc", "esbuild" or "terser".
 By default, "esbuild" is used.

-## publicUrl
+## publicPath
-You can use this property to specify the publicUrl of your application in production mode.
+You can use this property to specify the publicPath of your application in production mode.

 ## development
 You can use this (with a value of "true")  so that scripts will build your thing in development mode, and not minify.